6 Tips for Controlling Sewer Odors in Commercial Buildings

 Hydrogen sulfide, known for its rotten egg smell, often stems from organic material breaking down in wastewater systems.
 Beyond the odor, H2S can irritate respiratory systems, damage materials, such as pipes, and lead to significant complaints if left unresolved.

-Tip 6: Regularly Inspect and Clean Manholes
+Tip 6: Manholes Odors

 Final Thoughts: Taking Control of Sewer Odors